Okay, I had no idea at all what to expect when I was sent this one!

 By Lorraine Foley

-And if you have had a look around the magazine and read a few features and reviews, (older reviews in “the vault) then you may notice you can read with us without endless pop ups and adverts.
+And if you have had a look around the magazine and read a few features and reviews, (older reviews in “the vault) then you may notice you can read with us without endless pop ups and advertisements.
 That is because we value our readers and their reading experience!
-BUT, to keep devoting our time to you it really helps if you visit our Amazon affiliate shops while you are here or check out our merchandise shop.
+But to keep devoting our time to you, it really helps if you visit our Amazon affiliate shops while you are here or check out our merchandise shop.
 We have some great products, all designed in house.
 As a last bit of in house stuff!
 Stevie and I do the reviews here and the magazine is getting loads of great things to review, but there are only two of us.
-If you would like to volunteer to do some reviews it is great fun!
+If you would like to volunteer to do some reviews, it is great fun!
 Just drop us a line on the contact page.

 https://rockthejointmagazine.com/merchandise/